-According to the World Health Organisation, it is estimated that 41 million children under the age of 5 years were overweight or obese in 2016.
+According to the World Health Organisation, it is estimated that 41 million children under the age of 5 years were living with overweight or obesity in 2016.
 The prevalence of overweight and obesity among children and adolescents aged 5-19 has risen dramatically from just 4% in 1975 to just over 18% in 2016.

-While just under 1% of children and adolescents aged 5-19 were obese in 1975, more than 124 million children and adolescents (6% of girls and 8% of boys) were obese in 2016.
+While just under 1% of children and adolescents aged 5-19 were living with obesity in 1975, more than 124 million children and adolescents (6% of girls and 8% of boys) were living with obesity in 2016.
 Childhood obesity is linked with a range of adverse physical and mental health outcomes, as well as some negative societal outcomes.
 That’s why we consider it one of our policy priorities.Read more

-At the World Obesity Federation we have been collating country specific prevalence data for over 20 years.
-This database is online in our Global Obesity Observatory and available to view in various formats, of which you can see below.
+At the World Obesity Federation, we have been collating country-specific prevalence data for over 20 years.
+This database is freely available for all on our Global Obesity Observatory.
+See some of the features below.